OPS-E2E-PPE/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/client-capabilities.md

 ---
 title: Client capabilities
-description: "The Microsoft Entra service provides features and policies which are applicable in certain scenarios, such as conditional access policies."
+description: "The Microsoft Entra service provides features and policies which are applicable in certain scenarios, such as Conditional Access policies."
 author: Dickson-Mwendia
 manager: CelesteDG